JHenzi/ETF-Strategy-Backtesting/README.md

-# Stock/ETF Backtesting Engine
+# BACKGENIE - Stock/ETF Backtesting Engine

+> **Problem Statement**: I have money to invest now, and will continue to invest in the future.
+Should I just invest in index fund as many suggest or should I invest in a variety of funds/sectors/stocks?
+When should I rebalance?
+How can I know if my investing strategy makes sense?

-A production-ready, local-first Python backtesting framework for building and testing algorithmic trading strategies.
+**Solution**: A production-ready, local-first Python backtesting framework for building and testing algorithmic trading strategies.
 Perfect for developers, quants, and traders who need a flexible, extensible backtesting engine with a modern web interface.

 ## 🚀 Key Features